aaruffini/Thrill-Ranker/README.md

 # Thrill-Ranker
-A webiste dedicated to ranking amusement rides by their thrill factor
+A website dedicated to ranking amusement rides by their thrill factor, utlizing GIS technologies